- 1 How to counter failure!

 - Remind yourself that your “why” is worth fighting for.

-In rare cases, failure can bring an unfortunate realization that you need to find a new “why”.
+failure can bring an unfortunate realization that you need to find a new “why”.
 This is especially true when you experience repeated failure.

 Maybe you’re just not destined to become an actor.
 Or, despite all your efforts, you’re not going anywhere in your career of choice.
 It may be that a relationship you’ve planned your future around is not happily ever after.